ivyan26733/NexFlow-Backend/src/main/java/com/nexflow/nexflow_backend/README.md

 1. Add `KAFKA_PRODUCER` to `NodeType` enum
 2. Create `KafkaProducerExecutor implements NodeExecutor`
 3. Annotate with `@Component` — the registry auto-picks it up
-4. No changes to the engine needed
+4. No changes to the engine or registry needed

 ---